radiasoft/Zgoubi-Workshop/Tutorials/Monday/TutMo2/Ex-1-Twiss/readme.md

 ```
 zgoubi -in PSR-Twiss.dat
 ```
-After running Zgoubi, what new files do you see?
+After running Zgoubi, verify that it exited normally.

+What new files do you see?
 What are the contents of those new files?

-The first file to look at is `zgoubi.res`.

-[Need to add a description of how to use the plotting scripts.]
+There is a plotting script in plotTwiss.py.
+Have a look in that file, and, in particular, study line 7 to identify what information it extracts, and from where.
+You can run this plotting script either in a Python2 console or from the Jupyter notebook `PSR.ipynb`.
+What do the results tell you?

+[Need to suggest extensions for students to work on.]